ZeroxFactory/Token-Contracts/README.md

 https://www.youtube.com/watch?v=jocEqLQVIGI

+All this contracts created by https://0xfactory.com and it is completly free to use

 # How every contract works:
 ### 1- BEP20.sol :
 this contract collect fees when holders buy, sell or transfer and devided the tax %50 will send to the marketing wallet in BNB and %50 will added to the liquidity pool